On This Page

 Other Disease and Health Risks

-Additional concerns include anthrax disease, hantavirus, leptospirosis, plague.
+Additional concerns include anthrax disease, hantavirus, leptospirosis, plague, sexually transmitted infections.

 Consular Advice